MetaMask/metamask-docs/snaps/reference/rpc-api.md

 ### snap_getLocale

 Gets the user's locale setting.
-This can be used for localizing text in your Snap.
+You can use this method to localize text in your snap.

+#### Returns

+The user's locale setting.

 #### Example